MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-8.md

 (xi) 52.215-6, Place of Performance.
 This provision applies to solicitations unless the place of performance is specified by the Government.

-(xii) 52.219-1, Small Business Program Representations (Basic & Alternate I).
+(xii) 52.219-1, Small Business Program Representations (Basic, Alternates I, and II).
 This provision applies to solicitations when the contract will be performed in the United States or its outlying areas.

 (A) The basic provision applies when the solicitations are issued by other than DoD, NASA, and the Coast Guard.

 (B) The provision with its Alternate I applies to solicitations issued by DoD, NASA, or the Coast Guard.

+(C) The provision with its Alternate II applies to solicitations that will result in a multiple-award contract with more than one NAICS code assigned.

 (xiii) 52.219-2, Equal Low Bids.
 This provision applies to solicitations when contracting by sealed bidding and the contract will be performed in the United States or its outlying areas.